25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Object Type

-Special type named `object` that can store any data.
+Special type named `object` that can store any data

-Every type in C# directly or indirectly derives from the `object` class type, and `object` is the ultimate base class of all types.
+Every type in C# directly or indirectly derives from the `object` class type, and `object` is the ultimate base class of all types

 - The code will be messier
 - Possibly poor performance due to [boxing and unboxing operations](#boxing-and-unboxing-operations)